mark-mxwl/angel-oak/README.md

 # Angel Oak 🍂
-### Bring Order to Your Most Chaotic Folders
+### Trim up your overgrown directories

 Here's a fun little Python script you can run from your terminal.
-Pick your messiest, most dauntingly undermaintained folder, and blink. *Done.* Angel Oak sorts all your unsorted crud into neat little subfolders based on file extension.
+Pick your messiest, most dauntingly undermaintained directory, and blink. *Done.* Angel Oak sorts all your unsorted crud into neat little subdirectories based on file extension.
 Hooray!
 It also creates a handy output log upon completion, which is placed in the target directory.

 Here's the directory tree you can expect after running the script: